Quantum Radiometric Calibration

 The following equation splits the setup's imperfect total efficiency $\eta $ in its contributions containing the wanted detection efficiency $\eta_\mathrm{DE}$.

-According to Eq.\,\ref{eq:5}, $\eta_\mathrm{DE}$ is found when $\eta$ and the other three efficiencies are determined.
-Here, $\eta_\mathrm{esc}$ is the photon escape efficiency from the squeezing resonator, $\eta_\mathrm{prop}$ the propagation efficiency from the same resonator to the measurement, and $\eta_\mathrm{mm}$ the modematching efficiency with respect to the local oscillator beam of the BHD. $\eta_\mathrm{mm}$ corresponds to the square of the interference visibility at the BHD beam splitter.
-It is optimized and measured while driving the phase $\theta$ between the LO and an auxiliary beam from the squeezing resonator. $\eta_\mathrm{prop}$ corresponds to the transmissivity of the optics along the path from the squeezing resonator to the photodiodes.
-It is measured with a single photo diode on the auxiliary beam at both ends of the optical path.
+Accordingly, $\eta_\mathrm{DE}$ is found when $\eta$ and the other three efficiencies are measured. $\eta_\mathrm{esc}$ is the photon escape efficiency from the squeezing resonator, $\eta_\mathrm{prop}$ the propagation efficiency from the same resonator to the measurement, and $\eta_\mathrm{mm}$ the mode matching efficiency, which corresponds to the square of the interference visibility at the BHD beam splitter.
+All measurements are photoelectric in nature and take place in situ, i.e., in the same laser-optical QRC setup.
+This results in low systematic errors and high accuracy.
 The squeezing resonator's photon escape efficiency $\eta_\mathrm{esc}$ could previously not be measured but just estimated and turned out to be the by far largest error contribution of the method \cite{Vahlbruch2016}.
 The concept for measuring $\eta_\mathrm{esc}$ is a result of this work and will be discussed later.
-The basic principle for measuring $\eta$ in Eq.\,(\ref{eq:5}) will be further discussed here first.